Čiovo: Connection to the mainland

-Since 1964 the island was connected by a bridge to Trogir which is itself connected to the mainland by another bridge.
-The development of tourism though generated so much traffic that this connection suffered severe capacity shortages in high season.
+Since 1964, the island has been connected by a bridge to Trogir which is itself connected to the mainland by another bridge.
+The development of tourism generated so much traffic that this connection suffered severe capacity shortages in high season.

-A construction of a new bridge which connects Čiovo directly with the mainland began in February 2015.
+The construction of a new bridge which connects Čiovo directly with the mainland began in February 2015.
 It was opened to traffic on July 17, 2018.
 The new 546.34 m long bascule bridge is located about 1 km east of the old one.
 Its navigational clearance when spans are closed is 6 m.

 History

-The remains of forts and walls, as well as the artefacts dating back to the Antiquity, indicate that the Island of Čiovo, on the western side of which there is the present-day Municipality of Okrug, was already inhabited in the prehistoric times.
+The remains of forts and walls, as well as the artefacts dating back to the Antiquity indicate that, the Island of Čiovo, on the western side of which there is the present-day Municipality of Okrug, was already inhabited in the prehistoric times.

 During the period of the Roman Empire it served as a shelter for the exiled, and in the 5th century it also became an eremitic retreat.
 If we exclude the religious hermits who used to live next to picturesque churches that may still be seen today, during the second half of the early Middle Ages the Island was not inhabited.
 The situation changed in 1451 when, due to ever more frequent Ottoman sieges, the Republic of Venice, under the dominion of which the Town of Trogir had been since the year 1420, allowed the population of the Dalmatian interior to settle onto the nearby islands.

 In the Middle Ages, Čiovo had many villages and it was a place for lepers.
 Remains of the pre-Romanesque church of St. Peter have been found near Slatine, in the Supetar cove.
 The medieval church of St. Maurice (Sv.
 Mavro) has been preserved in Žedno and the pre-Romanesque church of Our Lady at the Sea (Gospa pokraj mora).
 The population of Čiovo increased in the 15th century through the settlement of refugees who fled from the Turks.
 Simultaneously, the suburban areas of Trogir also extended to Čiovo.

 A small chapel named Lady of Prizidnice (Gospe od Prizidnice) located on the south side of the island can still be visited today.
 Owing to its hidden location, it was used as a safe place to hold ceremonies during the occupation of the Turks.